Botanic Materia Medica

 A wide variety of antioxidants like alizarin, hydroxyl anthraquinones and rubiadin.

 whole plant pulp rubbed with honey as a cure for acne

 BENEFITS: A powerhouse purifying herb that effectively treats skin disorders, severe acne, hyperpigmentation and pigmentation anomalies of skin.
 Manjishtha heals skin tissue, relieves skin inflammation, balances the sebum and shields skin cells against free radical damage.
 Renowned in Ayurveda for pacifying fiery pitta dosha imbalances.

-STORY: While I call seabuckthorn oil the liquid gold, the Three Wise Men certainly thought Frankincense was the real gold.
-Revered and sacred, lohban has been used since ancient times in spiritual ceremonies, meditation and we burn it daily as a fire agnihotra or homa (purification) ceremony in our studio to purify the environment and vibrational energy field and calm our beings.
+STORY: While seabuckthorn oil for me is liquid gold, the Three Wise Men certainly considered Frankincense as good as gold.
+Revered and sacred, Guggulu has been used since ancient times for medicinal and spiritual purposes.
+We use it in ceremonies, meditation and burn it daily as a sacred fire agnihotra or homa (purification) ceremony in our studio to purify the environment, vibrational energy field and calm our beings.

 COMPOSITION: An aromatic resin constituting boswellic acid, linalool, a-pinene, actanol, octyl acetate, bornyl acetate, incensole and incensyl acetate.

-BENEFITS: Lohban holds a very important place in Ayurveda, TCM, Siddha and Unani medicine systems.
-Especially beneficial in skincare, this oil promotes regeneration of healthy cell and tissue.
+BENEFITS: Guggulu holds a very important place in Ayurveda, TCM, Siddha and Unani medicine systems.
+Especially beneficial in skincare, this oil promotes regeneration of healthy skin cell and tissue.
 Frankincense oil is my favourite for the face: to help soften and fade fine lines, nourish dry skin and is known to reduce scars and acne marks.
-Its aroma calms the mind, soothing frayed anxious nerves and lowering stress
+Its aroma calms the mind, soothing frayed anxious nerves and lowering stress.